ajishab/simple-app-inventory/README.md

 # simple-app-inventory
 Example App Inventory For Testing

-The creates a basic Flask/Postgre SQL based application inventory database service with CRUD REST API and a Swagger-UI.
+The creates a basic Flask/PostgreSQL based application inventory database service with CRUD REST API and a Swagger-UI.

 **To run:**